216-789-1083 info@baseballheritagemuseum.org 6601 Lexington Ave, Cleveland, OH

 Mission

-The mission of the Baseball Heritage Museum is to preserve and present the history of diversity in baseball by entertaining, educating, and enlightening the visiting public about the multicultural heritage of baseball and the values it represents.
+The mission of the Baseball Heritage Museum is to preserve and present the history of baseball and League Park while examining its trials and triumphs with diversity and inclusion.
+The Baseball Heritage Museum will do so by entertaining, educating, and enlightening the public about the sociocultural heritage and evolving sociological dynamics of baseball and the values it strives to represent.

 History of the Museum